pjones/edify/README.md

   * [Import Markdown files][import] (or just a portion of a file) anywhere

   * [Rewrite image links][image] appropriate to the output format

+It also builds all [linked assets][image] (e.g., Graphviz, SVG, etc.) for inclusion into the final target document (e.g., PDF, HTML, etc.).

 ## Getting Started